Low-Dimensional Behavior of a Kuramoto Model with Inertia and Hebbian Learning: Abstract

 \section{Abstract}

 We study low-dimensional dynamics in a Kuramoto model with inertia and Hebbian learning.
 In this model, the coupling strength between oscillators depends on the phase differences between the oscillators and changes according to a Hebbian learning rule.
-We analyze the special case of two coupled oscillators, which yields a three-dimensional dynamical system, and classify the stability of the system's equilibrium points using linear stability analysis.
-We show that the system is dissipative and that all of its trajectories are eventually confined to a bounded region.
-We approximate the system's limiting behavior and demarcate the parameter regions of three qualitatively different behaviors.
+We analyze the special case of two coupled oscillators, which yields a five-dimensional dynamical system that decouples into a two-dimensional longitudinal system and a three-dimensional transverse system.
+We readily write an exact solution of the longitudinal system, and we then focus our attention on the transverse system.
+We classify the stability of the transverse system's equilibrium points using linear stability analysis.
+We show that the transverse system is dissipative and that all of its trajectories are eventually confined to a bounded region.
+We compute Lyapunov exponents to infer the transverse system's possible limiting behaviors, and we demarcate the parameter regions of three qualitatively different behaviors.
 Using insights from our analysis of the low-dimensional dynamics, we study the original high-dimensional system in a situation in which we draw the intrinsic frequencies of the oscillators from Gaussian distributions with different variances.

 {\bf Synchronization occurs ubiquitously in many systems \cite{scholarped-sync}, such as in electrical impulses of neurons and in the flashing of fireflies.
 In response to changes in external environmental conditions, many systems of coupled oscillators adapt to enhance collective behavior.
 One example of adaptation is plasticity in networks of neurons, where the synaptic strengths between neurons change based on their relative spike times or on other features \cite{mateos2019}.
 Another example of adaptation occurs in groups of fireflies~\cite{ermentrout_1991}, which have been modeled using coupled phase oscillators with inertia.
 In situations like these two examples, adaptation can accelerate the synchronization of nearby oscillators while simultaneously facilitating global synchronization.
 In our work, we consider both plasticity and inertia by studying a modified version of the ubiquitous Kuramoto model of coupled oscillators \cite{strogatz2000}.
 To examine the interplay between oscillator plasticity and inertia, we mathematically analyze a small system of these coupled oscillators and use the results of this analysis to gain insights into larger systems of such oscillators.}